dbmdz/iiif-image-api/README.md

 }
 ```

 - Implement project specific Resolvers for accessing images.
-Place them into package "de.digitalcollections.iiif.image.backend.impl.resolver" or a subpackage and implement interface "de.digitalcollections.iiif.image.backend.api.resolver.ImageResolver" or use/extend provided implementations from "de.digitalcollections.iiif.image.backend.impl.resolver" (PatternImageResolver).
+Place them into package "de.digitalcollections.core.backend.impl.file.repository.resource.resolver" or a subpackage and implement interface "de.digitalcollections.core.backend.impl.file.repository.resource.resolver.FileNameResolver".
 They will be found automatically by ComponentScan.

 - Start your Spring MVC webapp.
 You should see mappings for IIIF-Image-API-URLs in your log: